-As the shelter residents are not bounded by a specific time duration, the psychodrama group was an open group, allowing for turnover and variability of the group’s participants (Miller & Mason, 2012; Turner, 2011).
-Ages ranged from 20 to 65.
-The number of participants in each session normally ranged from 6 to 10.
+There is no time limit on how long a resident can remain in the facility.
+Because there is no specific duration of services, the psychodrama group was an open group, allowing for turnover and variability of its participants (Miller & Mason, 2012; Turner, 2011); there were between 6 and 10 participants in each session.
+Group members’ ages ranged from 20 to 65.
+The group addressed subjects ranging from social skills, trust, coming to terms with a new life, fears and anxieties, regret, forgiveness, anger, hate, love, and growth.

-The group touched on subjects ranging from social skills, trust, coming to terms with a new life, fears and anxieties, regret, forgiveness, anger, hate, love, and growth.
-The sessions took place once a week, lasting about an hour, and incorporated a range of psychodramatic techniques including different types of warm-ups, working in small groups, role playing, doubling, empty chair, and psychodrama vignettes, as well as encounters between the women themselves, which allowed the opportunity to work through conflict and develop new behaviors within relationships.
+The sessions took place once a week, lasting about an hour and incorporating a range of psychodramatic techniques, including different types of warm-up activities, working in small groups, role playing, doubling, empty chair, and psychodrama vignettes, as well as encounters between the women themselves, which allowed the opportunity to work through conflict and develop new behaviors within relationships.

 Findings

-Empowering with psychodramatic techniques
+Empowering through the use of psychodramatic techniques

-One of the most prominent techniques in which frequent use was made during the therapeutic process is role reversal.
-Role reversal was used in the group to help the participants to gain insight to themselves or another and to deepen their emotional experience.
-The following example is from a psychodramatic vignette with one of the participants, M, a 29 year old mother of two.
-During one of the sessions, M expressed her disappointment and frustration with her 9 year old daughter:
+One of the most frequently used techniques was role reversal, which helped the participants gain insight into themselves and the others and deepened their emotional experience.
+It was also used together with doubling.
+The following example is from a psychodramatic vignette with M, a 29-year-old mother of two.
+During one of the sessions, M expressed her disappointment and frustration with her 9-year-old daughter:

-“Yesterday my daughter was doing her homework and was constantly asking me to come and help her.
-She knows that I don’t know how to read and write Hebrew and yet she keeps insisting that I come and sit with her.
-I don’t know what to do any more”.
+Yesterday my daughter was doing her homework and was constantly asking me to come and help her.
+She knows that I don’t know how to read and write Hebrew, and yet she keeps insisting that I come and sit with her.
+I don’t know what to do any more

-The therapist asked M if she would like to work as the protagonist and reenact the scene she just described.
-M agreed and chose an auxiliary ego to play her 9 year old daughter.
+The therapist asked M if she would like to reenact the scene she just described while taking on the roles both of her daughter and of herself as mother.
+M agreed.

 M role playing as Daughter: Mom, can you come and help me with my homework.
 Mom, mom, can you come and help me!

-(M role reverses back and forth with her daughter)
+(M role-reverses back and forth with her daughter)

 M: You need to do it yourself.